 We wish to recruit a Family Support Worker to provide a range of support services to parents and carers of brain injured children living across Middlesbrough and Redcar and Cleveland.
 30 hours £22,000 pro rata.
 This is a fixed term contract The Family Support Worker will provide advocacy, emotional and learning support to families […]Read more

-"When different organisations assess different aspects of a child's neuro-rehabilitation needs, everyone looks at things from a different perspective and highlight needs and conflicting priorities"
+"When different organisations assess different aspects of a child's neuro-rehabilitation needs, everyone looks at things from a different perspective and have conflicting priorities"

-"There are problems with getting people into neuro-rehab centres.
+"There are problems with getting people into neuro-rehab.
 Those most in need are often those most excluded due to a lack of socio-economic resources."

 "Strength-based family intervention after pediatric ABI is essential.
 Parents need to be equipped with the skills to cope and advocate for the child."

 "Case management for children and young people post acquired brain injury is 'pivotal' to successful outcomes and must be local"